Dudley James Ponting

 Mabel Annie Ponting remarried two years after her divorce from Dudley was finalised.
 Her second husband was Patrick Moir-Byres and below is a copy of the "allegation" made when applying for a marriage licence certifying Mabel's marital status and that she was divorced from Dudley James Ponting.

-Patrick Moir-Byres, a major in the Kings Dragoon Guards who had fought in the Boer War, had been born on 10 September 1869, the son of George Moir - Byres and Sophia Eleanor Matilda Bulteel.
+Patrick Moir-Byres, as indicated was a major in the Kings Dragoon Guards who had fought in the Boer War.
+He had been born on 10 September 1869, the son of George Moir - Byres and Sophia Eleanor Matilda Bulteel.
 The Moir-Byres family had made their money as oil merchants in Manchester and are listed in "Walfords County Families of the United Kingdom" which lists the titled and untitled aristocratic families in the United Kingdom in 1899.

 In 1911 Patrick and Mabel were living at Tonley House, Tough, Aberdeenshire.
 Patrick M Byres, aged 41 is described as a Major (retired pay) Reserves of Officers.
 Mabel M Byres, his wife was 29 years old.
 The census confirms that they had been married three years and were without children.
-Also listed are six servants, a butler, chauffeur, cook, house table maid, house maid and kitchen maid (Scotlands people - 244/00002/00/001)
+Also listed are six servants, a butler, chauffeur, cook, house table maid, house maid and kitchen maid (Scotlands people - 244/00002/00/001).
+They are listed there in the 1920 electoral register.

-Colonel ￼Patrick Moir-Byres, husband of Mabel Anne Moir-Byres died on 20 August 1925 aged 55 years at Tonley, Aberdeenshire and was buried on 22 August 1925 at Tonley.
+Colonel Patrick Moir-Byres, husband of Mabel Anne Moir-Byres died on 20 August 1925 aged 55 years at Tonley, Aberdeenshire and was buried on 22 August 1925 at Tonley.
 "Confirmation" was granted to Mabel Annie Clements or Moir-Byres, Tonley, his widow.
-Value off estate £5,361.
+The value of the estate was £5,361.
 12.6.

 On 28 February 1930 Mabel Moir-Byres of Tonley returned from a "West Indies Cruise" arriving at Southampton on the "Alcantara".
 On both occasions she was travelling alone.